funkybob/json_default/README.rst

 ========

-Whilst looking about to see if anyone had proposed a __json__ protocol for Python, I found `https://hynek.me/articles/serialization/`_ and it struct me as so simple and obviously right.
+Whilst looking about to see if anyone had proposed a __json__ protocol for Python, I found `this article <https://hynek.me/articles/serialization/>`_ and it struck me as so simple and obviously right.

 So, I decided to provide a lib to make it easier for everyone.